National Register of Historic Places listings in King William County, Virginia

 This is a list of the National Register of Historic Places listings in King William County, Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in King William County, Virginia, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 20 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+The county has 21 properties and districts listed on the National Register, including 1 National Historic Landmark.